 Although IELTS is our preferred assessment method there are other recognised programmes such as TOEFL, University of Cambridge and NZCEL.
 We work regularly with the following English Language Schools:

 - Kaplan International College

 10 Titoki Street, Parnell, Auckland

-Although IELTS is our preferred assessment method, we can arrange an independent test to assess your English levels.
+Although IELTS is our preferred assessment method, we can arrange an independent NZQA approved test to assess your English proficiency for an additional fee.
+This will provide a score benchmarked against IELTS.
 Please advise if this is a requirement.